 Unfortunately, there is not.
 The site is able to stay free for everyone because we’re ad-sponsored -- that model simply doesn’t work in PDF format.
 You are welcome to convert pages from this website into PDF (or any other) format for your own private use, so long as you do not distribute them.

-Yes, absolutely.
-C++ doesn’t change very often, and these tutorials have been updated to accommodate new content and changes.
+C++ doesn’t change very often, and these tutorials have been updated to accommodate new content and language changes.

 If you don’t understand something, read through the comments.
 Other readers may have encountered similar challenges.
 Second, try scanning through the next lesson in the series -- your question may be answered there.
 Third, use a search engine to see if your question (or error message) has been addressed elsewhere.
 Fourth, ask your question on a site that is designed for programming Q&A, like Stack Overflow .

-If all else fails, skip the material you don’t understand, and come back to it when needed.
+If all else fails, skip the material you don’t understand, and come back to it later.
 You may find that something that was hard to understand is easier with the additional knowledge and context provided by other articles.

 Alright, let’s get on with it!